 - 1. Upon receipt of this information, prior to the completion of the investigation, the VPSS, VPI, or Director of Public Safety will make a determination regarding the threat to property, self, or others and may impose interim suspension sanctions. - 2.
-Upon completion of investigation and documentation of such by a Security / Public Safety Officer, the Security / Public Safety Officer will give an incident report to the Disciplinary Official and give the student a business card which will include the name of the NMJC Disciplinary Official, as well as daily times for discipline appointments (these times will be set from 9:00 10:00 a.m., and 1:00 to 2:00 p.m.
-Should these times not work for the student, he / she will be able to call the Disciplinary Official to schedule an appointment). - The student in question will meet with the NMJC Disciplinary Official.
+Upon completion of investigation and documentation of such by a Security / Public Safety Officer, the Security / Public Safety Officer will give an incident report to the Disciplinary Official and give the student a business card which will include the name of the NMJC Disciplinary Official, as well as daily times for discipline appointments.
+The times for the student to meet with the Disciplinary Official will be on the card that is given to the student by the Public Safety / Security employee.
+Should these times not work for the student, he / she will be able to call the Disciplinary Official to schedule an appointment. - 3.
+The student in question will meet with the NMJC Disciplinary Official.
 This meeting will be recorded.
 The NMJC Disciplinary Official will provide the following information to the student both verbally and in writing; - a. the specific violations; - b. the discipline to be imposed; and - c. the appeal process.